Share this Article

 Call 311 and have building inspectors come out.
 If they issue violations, that’s objective proof of the problems, Wagner says.
 You can also take photos, send letters to the landlord, or call in experts to confirm the existence of mold, asbestos, or secondhand smoke.
 A certified industrial hygienist is your best bet for the testing.

 The violations may be enough to convince your landlord to release you, but you may have to take the issue to housing court.
 This is, again, a major step.
-Winding up in housing court, even if you initiate the case, is a permanent black mark on your record that can land you on the so-called tenant blacklist.
-Renting again in the city will not be easy.
+Winding up in housing court, even if you initiate the case, is a permanent black mark on your record that can land you on the so-called tenant blacklist which isn’t ideal, even though new laws prohibit landlords from refusing to rent to you if they find out you have had a complicated tenant-landlord relationship in the past.

 You Might Also Like